pedroalbanese/curves/README.md

 - [ ] 512-bit

 ## License
-This project is licensed under the ISC License.
+This project is licensed under the Unlicense License.
 ##### Written for educational purposes.
 Copyright (c) 2020-2022, ALBANESE Research Lab.